fission/fission.io/content/en/docs/usage/triggers/message-queue-trigger-kind-keda/kafka.md

 ```
 {{% notice info %}}
 The above example is recommended for development purposes only.
 For production purposes, you can checkout [YAML specs](https://fission.io/docs/usage/spec/).
-If you want to use spec with SASL, you can checkout this [example](https://github.com/fission/examples/tree/keda-kafka-go-consumer/samples/kafka-keda).
+If you want to use spec with SASL, you can check out this [example](https://github.com/fission/examples/tree/keda-kafka-go-consumer/samples/kafka-keda).
 {{% /notice %}}